ARNAV2684/DataPro/README.md

 ## License

-This project is proprietary software developed for \[Garuda].
+This software is proprietary.
 All rights reserved.

 ---